OAGi/Score/docs/user_guide/index.rst

       definition of ASCCP in the context of the ACC. *Definition* is optional but a warning is given if none is specified.

-3. Click the “Update” button at the top right to accept changes.
+3. Click the "Update" button at the top right to accept changes.

 Ungroup Properties
 ^^^^^^^^^^^^^^^^^^